adztariq88/My-First-WebPortfolio/README.md

 <h1>Homepage:</h1>

-<p>The homepage serves as the introduction to my portfolio.
+<p style="color: #6a5acd">The homepage serves as the introduction to my portfolio.
 It features a clean and visually appealing layout designed using HTML and CSS.
 The homepage includes a brief introduction about me and my expertise as a front-end web developer.

 <br>
 <h1>Services Page:</h1>